 If the treatment leads to a response and causes tumors to shrink, you can continue with the treatment into the long term.
 The drug is completely safe for all dogs, with only minimal precautions needed for dogs with liver disease.
 In fact, even then the likelihood is that Fenbendazole is much safer than chemotherapy due to its much lower toxicity.

-Cats should receive around 100 milligrams of the active ingredient.
-You can also measure 1 milliliter or ⅕ teaspoon of liquid.
-Again, there is no need to be extremely accurate.
+Cats should receive around 200 milligrams of the active ingredient.
+There is no need to be extremely accurate.
 In fact, a major study from 2000 found that even large doses lead to no adverse reactions.

 Administer the treatment three days consecutively, followed by four days without treatment.
 Just like for dogs, if the protocol is successful, there is no reason to cease treatment.